glencoesoftware/tiff2raw/README.md

 # TIFF Converter

-Python tool that converts TIFF files to an intermediary raw format.
+Python tool that converts TIFF files, using the `tifffile` package, to an intermediary raw format.

+__WARNING:__ This package is __EXPERIMENTAL__ and is not meant to be an alternative to `bioformats2raw` for TIFF files.  __ALL__ metadata present in the input TIFF file is currently lost.  __ALL__ pixel data present in the original TIFF file is loaded into RAM.

 ## Requirements